Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

 With the above choice for regularizing the latent state sequence, our choice for regularization of the pure state distributions is motivated by Eq.~\eqref{eq:UniquenessX} and the inverse-scaling nature of barycentric non-uniqueness.
 Considering our non-uniqueness construction in Eq.~\eqref{eq:UniquenessX}, if we set the reference point to be the current value of the latent state $\xmb_0 = \xmb_t$, and constructed point as the next state $\bar{\xmb}_B = \xmb_{t+1}$, Eq.~\eqref{eq:UniquenessX} takes the form $\xmb_{t+1}= \xmb_t + \frac{1}{\alpha}\dmb_t$ where $\dmb_t$ is a vector in the simplex along which we move the latent state.
 Since $\dmb_t$ is essentially arbitrary, taking $\alpha>1$ will encourage small changes in $\xmb_t$ as required by Eq.~\eqref{eq:Rx}.
 Referring to Fig.~\ref{fig:Uniqueness}, we see that in this $\alpha>1$ regime, barycentric non-uniqueness manifests in the divergence of the quantile functions; i.e., motion along the blue line segments.
 That this in fact can occur is verified in our experiments in Sec.~\ref{sec:SimulatedInverseScaling}.
-Now, for time series that reside in each pure state at some period in time, the observed data during those periods will be representative of each of the pure state distribution.
+Now, for time series that reside in each pure state at some period in time, the observed data during those periods will be representative of each of the pure state distributions.
 Therefore, having estimated pure state distributions diverge is undesirable if we want to accurately learn these quantities.
-To counteract this diverging behavior, we propose a regularizer in the space of quantile functions that penalizes the Wasserstein distance of the pure state quantile functions $\QuantP_{q_k}$ from a reference quantile function $\QuantP_0$.
-Here, we choose $\QuantP_0$ be the quantile function of $\meas_0 = B(\xmb_0, \meas_{q_{1:K}})$ where $\xmb_0 = \frac{1}{K}\Onemb_K$ (with $\Onemb_K$ the length $K$ vector of ones) lies at the centroid of the simplex:
+To counteract this diverging behavior, we propose a regularizer in the space of quantile functions that penalizes the sum of squared Wasserstein distances of the pure state quantile functions $\QuantP_{q_k}$ from a reference quantile function $\QuantP_0$.
+Here, we choose $\QuantP_0$ be the quantile function of $\meas_0 = B(\xmb_0, \meas_{q_{1:K}})$ where $\xmb_0 = \frac{1}{K}\Onemb_K$ (with $\Onemb_K$ the length $K$ vector of all ones):